vmware-tanzu/tanzu-dev-portal/README.md

 Use the `team` taxonomy to attribute one or more authors to a piece of content.

 #### Topics
-Topics should always be included in the `topics` section of the front matter, must be one of the following nine options and must appear exactly as follows:
+Topics should always be included in the `topics` section of the front matter, must be one of the following options and must appear exactly as follows:

 - CI-CD
 - Containers